 Higher Minimum Credit Score Required

 Investment property loans have different approval criteria than you may be used to with traditional mortgages.
-For example, if you want to secure the best rates available, you should aim for a credit score of 720–760 (depending on the lender).
-Minimum credit score requirements can vary, but you’ll generally need a credit score of at least 620 or higher.
+For example, if you want to secure the best interest rates available, you should aim for a credit score of 720–760 (depending on the lender).
+Minimum credit score requirements can vary, but you’ll generally need a credit score of at least 620 or higher to qualify.

 Larger Down Payment Requirements